rubrikinc/rubrik-sdk-for-powershell/docs/cmd_new.rst

     PS C:\>Get-RubrikVM 'Server1' | New-RubrikSnapshot

-    This will trigger an on-demand backup for the virtual machine named "Server1"
+    This will trigger an on-demand backup for any virtual machine named "Server1"

+    -------------------------- EXAMPLE 2 --------------------------

+    PS C:\>Get-RubrikFileset 'C_Drive' | New-RubrikSnapshot

+    This will trigger an on-demand backup for any fileset named "C_Drive"

+    -------------------------- EXAMPLE 3 --------------------------

+    PS C:\>Get-RubrikDatabase 'DB1' | New-RubrikSnapshot -ForceFull

+    This will trigger an on-demand backup for any database named "DB1" and force the backup to be a full rather than an incremental.